cap-js/docs/java/working-with-cql/query-api.md

 ```

 ::: warning
-Avoid using `distinct` in queries with expands, since it only removes duplicate rows from the root entity and isn't defined for expands.
-Especially the execution of to-many expands typically requires selecting the (unique) keys of the parent entities to correctly map the expanded data to their parent rows.
-In some cases this can lead to an error which can be resolved by removing `distinct`.
+Avoid using `distinct` in queries with expands. `Distinct` removes duplicate rows from the root entity and hence effectively aggregates rows.
+However, expanding child entities from aggregated rows is not well-defined.
+Therefore, using `distinct` in queries with expands can lead to an error, which can be resolved by removing `distinct`.
 ::::

 ##### Optimized Expand Execution {#expand-optimization}